Load Password Protected Document – Secure Comparison in Java

 }

-What Happens Behind the Scenes: GroupDocs.Comparison analyzes both documents in memory, identifies differences, and generates a comprehensive comparison report while maintaining the security context of the original files.
+The API processes both streams in memory, identifies differences, and writes a comparison report while preserving the security context.

 Advanced Security Considerations